guyinacube/powerapps-docs-pr/articles/guided-learning/learning-common-data-service-overview.md

    ms.topic="get-started-article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="06/09/2017"
+   ms.date="08/03/2017"
    ms.author="v-brbene"/>

 # The Common Data Service
-In this series of videos, we’ll find out about the Common Data Service, explain the data model that we use, and look at the different types of entities used with the Common Data Service.
+In this series of topics, we’ll find out about the Common Data Service, explain the data model that we use, and look at the different types of entities used with the Common Data Service.
 Then we’ll create a custom entity and build an app together.

 ## What is the problem that we’re trying to solve today?